sseefried/open-epidemic-game/DEVLOG.md

 ---

 I want to create an interactive environment where I can reload and display Cairo graphics from GHCi.
 Nothing too fancy.
-No need to watch a file an recompile it each time it changes.
+No need to watch a file and recompile it each time it changes.
 I'm quite happy just to type

     :r